 What is Normal Brain?

-The brain is a complex organ that controls every body function, including intellect, memory, emotion, touch, motor skills, vision, breathing, temperature, and hunger..
-Regardless of the presence or absence of illnesses, brain health is the condition of brain functioning throughout the cognitive, sensory, social-emotional, behavioral, and motor domains that enables a person to reach their full potential during the course of their life.
+The brain is a complex organ that controls every body function, including intellect, memory, emotion, touch, motor skills, vision, breathing, temperature, and hunger.
+Regardless of the presence or absence of illnesses, brain health is the condition of brain functioning throughout the cognitive, sensory, social-emotional, behavioural, and motor domains that enables a person to reach their full potential during the course of their life.

-By addressing these variables, one may enhance not just one’s mental and physical health but also one’s social and economic situation, all of which promote well-being and progress in society.
+Addressing these variables may enhance not just one’s mental and physical health but also one’s social and economic situation, all of which promote well-being and progress in society.

 Numerous studies have shown that people who are physically active have a decreased chance of getting Alzheimer’s disease and are less likely to have a loss in their mental function.
 Many individuals believe that these benefits are due to increased blood flow to the brain during exercise.
 How well you sleep affects your capacity to think effectively.

 It’s crucial to make an effort to obtain seven to eight hours of uninterrupted sleep every night, as opposed to sleeping in two- or three-hour bursts.
-The brain requires time to adequately organize and maintain memories, which undisturbed sleep supplies.
+The brain requires time to organize and maintain memories, which undisturbed sleep supplies adequately.

 Main Differences Between Narcolepsy Brain and Normal Brain

-- Despite normal brain, people with narcolepsy can suffer with memory problems up to completely forgetting a certain thing.
+- Despite normal brain, people with narcolepsy can suffer from memory problems up to completely forgetting a certain thing.

-- Another narcolepsy symptom is insomnia, when a person cannot sleep for up to several days which doesn’t appear in normal brain.
+- Another narcolepsy symptom is insomnia, when a person cannot sleep for up to several days, which doesn’t appear in the normal brain.

-- Persons with narcolepsy often fall asleep for several seconds, but continue to do some tasks, which normal brain doesn’t.
+- Persons with narcolepsy fall asleep for several seconds but continue to do some tasks which the normal brain doesn’t.

-- Unlike normal brain, people with narcolepsy brain are having difficulties with concentration.
+- Unlike normal brains, people with narcolepsy brain are having difficulties with concentration.